asqwerty666/asqwerty666/README.md

 I put an array into a hash, so I was dropping half of data.
 I needed to review the libraries looking for the output of functions.
 Yes it's painful but you need to doc all your functions.
 I don't have enough time to maintain everything properly 😢.
 Anyway, dumb errors are inescapable.
 But sometimes when everything is in place hard things could become easy.

-This days the hard work from past years are making things very easier. 😄
+This days the hard work from past years are making things easier. 😄

 ![](brainage_working.png)